kabk/go-theses-21-tereza-novakova/README.md

 Anima/Animus stands as the base of all one’s actions, it represents the deepest unconsciousness, basic impulses, general instincts which govern one’s behavior.
 It is not easy to observe.

 My name is Tereza,
-let me guide you through my personal Cathatrsis on the topic of Selflessness.
+let me guide you through my personal Catharsis on the topic of Selflessness.
 Please notice, being Selfless in this thesis doesn’t necessarily mean caring for others with no expectations, but the narration of one’s empty Self.

 Now you might be asking, why did I become interested in losing my Self?
 I sincerely felt the urge to turmoil and the selfish pursuit of pleasure so deeply.
 Please, don’t mistake me for someone who would like to escape nor someone who hates one’s Self.
 This observation is more about the purification of one’s nature, analysis of the possible Selflessness in 21st century society, and an interest in the ethics of animals which is hidden in all of us.

 My name is Tereza,
 correct me if I’m wrong: one is one’s Design.
 Living in the Era of shared information, Era of multi-social media, one now can (re)-form, (re)-shape, (re)-design, altogether adjust one’s Self; one tries to fit within the parameters of current society.

-This Catharsis has materialized into a Magazine full of observations, experiments, short stories, definitions, research, thoughts of others, interviews, and analysis.
+This Catharsis has materiliazed into a Magazine full of observations, experiments, short stories, definitions, research, thoughts of others, interviews, and analysis.

 My name is Tereza,
 I like the idea that we are all created from the mother earth, I’m one and one is me, as well as one is anything else on this planet.
 The influence is mutual.
 It might be a common fluid state of being that leads us to these thoughts, it might be our own humanly narcissism.